 When is Black Adam released in cinemas?

-Black Adam is currently scheduled for release on 22nd December 2021, but this date could very well be moved in the coming months due to complications stemming from the coronavirus pandemic.
+Black Adam was originally scheduled for release on 22nd December 2021, but this date was, unsurprisingly, moved due to the pandemic.

 What is Black Adam about?

 Black Adam is the long-awaited solo movie for one of DC’s most popular antiheroes.

 His origin, as told in Jerry Ordway’s 1994 story The Power of Shazam!, reveals Black Adam was born thousands of years ago in the fictional Middle Eastern country of Kahndaq.

 Born “Teth-Adam”, son of the ancient Egyptian Pharaoh Ramesses II, he was rewarded with incredible powers bestowed on him by the high priest and wizard, Shazam.